 New COVID variant ‘IHU’ with 46 mutations detected in France

-Experts are keeping a wary eye on yet another COVID variant, this one with 46 mutations.
+Experts are keeping a wary eye on yet another COVID-19 variant, this one with 46 mutations.

 While researchers were monitoring the strain to ascertain how infectious it is or whether it poses a danger, experts emphasized that its discovery alone was not cause for alarm.
 Moreover, it was noted even before omicron took over the world stage and “has been on our radar,” WHO incident manager on COVID Abdi Mahamud said at a press briefing in Geneva on Tuesday, according to Bloomberg.
 “That virus had a lot of chances to pick up.”